After one year in sanctuary, Jose Robles detained by ICE after leaving Seattle church

-Just over a year ago, facing an order to return Mexico, Jose Robles took refuge inside Gethsemane Lutheran Church in downtown Seattle.
-He has not stepped outside since — until Wednesday.
+Just over a year ago, facing an order to return to Mexico, Jose Robles took refuge inside Gethsemane Lutheran Church in downtown Seattle.
+He had hardly stepped outside since — until Wednesday.

 It was time, he finally decided, to meet with Immigration and Customs Enforcement (ICE).

-Robles, 44, stood outside the Department of Homeland Security building in Tukwila, where ICE has its offices, surrounded by his family, including his wife and two daughters, and numerous supporters who marched with him from a church a mile away.
+Robles, 44, stood outside the Department of Homeland Security building in Tukwila, where ICE has its offices, surrounded by family, including his wife and two daughters, and numerous supporters who marched with him from a church a mile away.

-“I’m hoping to walk out and thank everybody,” Robles said, his eyes reddening.
+“I’m hoping to walk out and thank everybody,” Robles said, nervously rubbing his hands together, eyes filled with anxiety.

 He did not.
 Within about a half-hour, his lawyer, Sandy Restrepo, came out and said he had been detained.